jesstytam/specieshindex/README.md

 3. Go to the `My API Key` tab on top of the page and click `Create API Key`.
 4. Read the legal documents and check the boxes.

-### Connecting to Scopus

-Make sure you are connected to the internet via institutional access or acquire a VPN from your institution if you are working from home.
-Alternatively, the functions will also run if you are already a subscriber of Scopus.

 ### Query string